200 Pounds Beauty: Plot

-Hanna Kang is an overweight phone sex part-timer and a ghost singer for Ammy, a famous pop singer who actually lip syncs her songs instead of singing live.
+Hanna Kang is an obese phone sex part-timer and a ghost singer for Ammy, a famous pop singer who actually lip syncs her songs instead of singing live.
 Hanna has a crush on Sang-jun Han, a director whose arrogant father Choi Han owns the record label Ammy is signed to.
 One day, Ammy sends Hanna an outfit supposedly from Sang-jun to wear to his birthday party, and wears the same outfit there just to humiliate her.
 While crying in the restroom, Hanna overhears Sang-jun tell Ammy to be nice to her in order to keep using her voice.
 Heartbroken, Hanna attempts suicide but is interrupted by a phone call from one of her phone sex clients, plastic surgeon Kong-hak Lee, and persuades him to perform extensive plastic surgery on her.

 After a year of seclusion while recovering from the surgery, Hanna is so incredibly beautiful and slender that even her best friend Jung-min Park cannot recognize her at first.
 With Jung-min's help, Hanna reinvents herself as a Korean-American from California named Jenny.
 After re-auditioning to be Ammy's secret vocalist, she earns her own recording contract instead.
 Meanwhile, Ammy fears her own inability to sing will be exposed if the release of her second album is delayed.
 She desperately tries to find Hanna by spending time with Hanna's father who is suffering with Alzheimer's, but Sang-jun orders her to give up her search, threatening to terminate her contract if she does not stop.
 After many encounters with Jenny, they both realize that Jenny is actually Hanna.